MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/storage-spaces-deploy.md

 2. To create a volume, right-click the cluster > **Properties** > **Shared Volumes**.
 3. In the Create Volume Wizard > **Capacity**, you can specify the volume size, file system, resiliency, and storage tiering options.
 A virtual disk will be created automatically when you create the volume.

-If you use Powershell, the pool and the storage tier is automatically created with the **Enable-ClusterS2D autoconfig=true** option.
+If you use PowerShell, the pool and the storage tier is automatically created with the **Enable-ClusterS2D autoconfig=true** option.

 ### Deploy VMs